devture/matrix-corporal/docs/event-hooks.md

 	- `^/_matrix/client/r0/rooms/([^/]+)/ban`
 	- `^/_matrix/client/r0/rooms/[^/]+/send/m.room.message/[^/]+$`

 - `methodMatchesRegex` - specifies a regular expression that needs to match against the incoming HTTP request's method (GET, POST, etc.).
-If not specified, the Hook has a chance to run (provided it satisfies the rest of the matching criteria).
+If not specified, we don't do matching against this.

 	Example values:
 	- `^POST$`
 	- `POST`
 	- `GET|POST`

-As mentioned in [Limitations](#limitations) below, **at most one hook will match/run for a given event type**.
+- `matrixUserIDMatchesRegex` - specifies a regular expression that needs to match against the full Matrix ID of the user making the request (e.g. `@user:example.com`).
+If not specified, we don't do matching against this.

+	Example values:
+	- `^@user:example\.com`
+	- `^@(george|peter|admin):example\.com`
+    - `^@(george|peter|admin):`

+	It's nice being explicit, but you can also safely skip the server name from this definition.
+	Each instance of current homeservers (Synapse, etc.) only handle 1 server name.
+You can't encounter foreign users authenticated against your server.

 ## Actions